SELF & BLP in Slovenia

 - Lake Bled, including Bled castle, a boat ride to Bled Island, and a farewell dinner

-Open to freshman and sophomore students in the SELF Engineering Leadership Program and the Business Leadership Program only.
+Open to freshman, sophomore, and junior students in the SELF Engineering Leadership Program and the Business Leadership Program only.
 A minimum GPA of 2.5 is required (exceptions considered with submission of a petition).

 Jennifer Harrison is the Director of the Business Leadership Program and the Jack Dicus Business Honors Program at the KU School of Business.
 A native Kansan raised in Ulysses, Harrison holds a B.A. from KU in Philosophy and Political Science and earned her law degree at Harvard Law School.
 Prior to returning to KU in 2016 to teach business law, she practiced law in Colorado for more than a decade.
 She continues to teach courses in business law and negotiations and co-directed the BLP study abroad program to Slovenia in 2019.